sktime/sktime/docs/source/installation.rst

       4. Verify all requirements are satisfied by running :code:`pip install -r build_tools/requirements.txt` with no errors
 6. Point to :code:`vcvarsall.bat` using instructions above
 7. Build an editable version of sktime :code:`pip install -e .[all_extras]`
-8. Should see message "successfully installed sktime"
+8. If everything has worked you should see message "successfully installed sktime"

 In step 5, you may optionally install the packages in build_tools/requirements.txt that are available from Anaconda's default channels or `Conda-Forge <https://anaconda.org/conda-forge>`_ via Conda.
 Any remaining packages can be added via pip.